Neighborhood coming to Brigantine's undeveloped Rum Point

 People are also reading…

-Two of the remaining lots will be used for stormwater improvements, while one will be used as open space and landscaping.
-The other will remain wetlands.
+Two of the remaining lots will be used for stormwater improvements, while one will be used as open space and landscaping, and the other will remain wetlands.

 Rum Point was used as a drop-off point for pirates in the 18th and 19th centuries.
 During Prohibition in the 1920s, "rum runners" rolled barrels of rum on and off the beach, which gave the area around the Brigantine Bridge its name.